Lenovo IdeaPad 530S 14-inch Review – an MX 150-equipped Notebook with a Premium Build

 The 14-inch Full HD IPS display has 141 ppi, gets plenty bright at 250 nits (helped by an anti-glare coating), provides a very good 780:1 contrast ratio (at least when indoors), and reaches 48% of the Adobe RGB display gamut and 65% sRGB (both of which are the usual numbers for an upper midrange notebook’s display).
 But don’t be fooled by these color gamut numbers – the display is good.
 Outdoor viewing under the shade is passable (but still glossy), and glaring, angry sunlights overwhelms the display altogether (something that the P80k-ish Macbooks have no problem with).
 Still, if you want a Windows laptop with very high color accuracy out of the box, with no calibration needed, then the more expensive MSI PS42 is for you.
 Yeah, we’re getting ahead of ourselves.

-There’s no ambient light sensor automatically dism or brightens the display to match your surroundings.
+There’s no ambient light sensor that automatically dims or brightens the display to “match” the predominant lighting when you use the notebook.
 You’ll have to do that manually with the F11 and F12 keys (decrease and increase brightness, respectively).
 And that’s fine.

 If you have color accuracy needs, as designers, photographers, graphic artists, videographers do, you can always calibrate the display on your own.
 This is a good Netlix, YouTube, downloaded-legally video binging device, by the way.
 Because the sound is also loud (getting ahead of ourselves again).